mbouthemy/Anomaly-detection-in-networks/README.md

  - [generation.py](https://github.com/Marin35/Anomaly-detection-ENSAE/blob/master/anomaly_detection/generation.py) -> a set of function to generate a network and also generate configuration model.
 Also provide function to generate a Monte Carlo distribution of a statistics with null configuration of a network.
  - [heavy_path.py](https://github.com/Marin35/Anomaly-detection-ENSAE/blob/master/anomaly_detection/heavy_path.py) -> a set of function to do the augmentation step of your network.
  - [utils.py](https://github.com/Marin35/Anomaly-detection-ENSAE/blob/master/anomaly_detection/utils.py) -> a set of useful function for all the modules.
+ - [generator.py](https://github.com/Marin35/Anomaly-detection-ENSAE/blob/master/generator.py) -> useful to generate a lot of network and their features.